-Four core elements of CMS’s Emergency Preparedness Rule
+Four core components of CMS’s Emergency Preparedness Rule

-To continue care in a safe environment and meet patients’ needs, the rule has four core elements that must be included in the Emergency Preparedness Program, and must be reviewed and updated annually:
+To continue care in a safe environment and meet patients’ needs, the rule has four core components that must be included in the Emergency Preparedness Program, and must be reviewed and updated annually:

-- RISK ASSESSMENT AND PLANNING – Develop an emergency plan based on certain risk assessments that utilizes an “all hazards” approach.
+- RISK ASSESSMENT AND PLANNING – Develop an emergency plan based on a hazard vulnerability assessment (HVA) or a risk assessment that utilizes an “all hazards” approach.
 It needs to include strategies for addressing emergency events identified by the risk assessment, factor in patient population, and include a process for cooperation with local, tribal, regional, state and federal emergency preparedness officials.
 The plan needs to identify who will be responsible in a crisis and their essential functions.

 - POLICIES AND PROCEDURES – Policies and procedures must be developed that are based on the emergency plan, the risk assessment, and the communication plan.
 Among other items, they need to address having things such as food, water, alternate sources of energy, and medical supplies to sustain patients and staff.
-There needs to be a system for emergency staffing strategies, tracking the location of on-duty staff and sheltered patients, and arrangements to transfer patients.
+There needs to be a system for emergency staffing strategies, tracking the location of on-duty staff, sheltering patients, and arrangements to transfer patients.

 - COMMUNICATION PLAN – Develop a communication plan that, among other items, includes names and contact information for federal, state, tribal, regional, and local emergency preparedness staff and methods for sharing medical and other information.